 settings, agencies and private practice, and at all levels of experience.
 She has developed a successful OCN accredited

-Certificate in Counselling Supervision Course, which she delivers three times each year in Buckinghamshire.
+Certificate in Counselling Supervision Course, which she delivers three times each year in Buckinghamshire or online.

 Lisa views supervision as essential to provide an opportunity for practitioners to do a range of things that may, depending on the role, include the following:

 - Reflect on practice or work setting